 Vandenberg et al. (1962) investigated intrapair differences on 23 pairs of male monozygous twins and 21 pair of female ones in various parameters: anthropological, cardio-vascular, hematological, biochemical, psychological etc. As a result, the intrapair scatter proved to be significantly greater in female pairs (on 185 variables).
-Male pairs showed more difference on 41 variables.
+Male pairs showed more difference on 4l variables.
 On 355 variables no significant differences were observed.
 Chovanova et al. (1980) studied somatic types in 29 monozygous and 23 dizygous pairs of brothers and 24 monozygous and 15 dizygous pairs of sisters and obtained the similar results.
-Among monozygous twins, by all the somatic type components variation is wider in females, while in the dizygous vice versa.
+Among monozygous twins, females have wider variation on all the somatic components, while in the dizygous vice versa.
 Similar results were obtained by other researches (Nikityuk, 1977).